-HOSPEEM was created by the members of the European Centre of Enterprises with Public Participation and of Enterprises of General Economic Interest (CEEP) who felt that there was a need for a separate, distinct voice on health workforce issues at European level.
+HOSPEEM was created by the members of the European Centre of Employers and Enterprises providing Public services (CEEP) who felt that there was a need for a separate, distinct voice on health workforce issues at European level.

 HOSPEEM is, since its creation, an individual member of CEEP.
 Between the two organisations there is a close link and they collaborate closely in the European arena on all issues that concern employment and health of the European workforce.
+The Secretary General of HOSPEEM is currently a member of the CEEP Board and participates in the CEEP Social Affairs Board and the General Assembly meetings.